Kitty FAQs

 The original purpose of the blog was to find homes for our kittens.
 That's still our mission, but we're also here to make your day brighter.
-And we raise money for our shelter.
+And we raise money for homeless cats and kittens - in the past six years, we've raised over $470,000 for our shelter!

-There's an amazing community that follows the IBKC full of very kind folks.
+There's an amazing community that follows the IBKC that's full of very kind folks.
 It's a warm, fuzzy, happy, snark-free place.
+Negativity is not tolerated here, and such comments are never published.

 Where do your kittens come from ?